 Van Mieu Quoc Tu Giam (Temple of Literature)

 MAP.
-Open 8-6pm; fee to enter.
-Dedicated to Confucius, the Temple of Literature in Hanoi is the historic center of education and was the country’s first national university.
+Open daily 8am-5pm.
+Dedicated to Confucius, this is the historic center of education in Vietnam and was the country’s first national university.

 Built in the year 1070, the meticulous grounds feature 5 courtyards, pavilions, halls and stelae bearing inscriptions.

-Fun Fact: The Temple of Literature appears on the 100,000 VDN bill.
+Fun Fact: The Temple of Literature appears on the 100,000 VDN bill!

 Train Street Hanoi

-MAP.
-Train Street is a perfect example of the entrepreneurial spirit of the Vietnamese people…and the Instagram-crazy world we live in.
-Since 1902, trains have rattled down the tracks along the western edge of the Old City.
-With limited space, houses were built along the tracks sparing just inches for the locomotives.
+Since 1902, trains have rattled down these tracks along the western edge of the Old City.
+With limited space, houses were built alongside the rails, just inches from the massive locomotives.

-It wasn’t long until homeowners started capitalizing on the tourists’ peculiar fascination with something they have always accepted as a way of life.
 The clever residents converted their doorsteps into cafes and opened their balconies as makeshift bars.
 For visitors, it was thrilling…for locals it was cash-flow.

 Quan Su Pagoda